j-yasir/Automatic-Number-Plate-Recognition-System/README.md

-# ANRP
-Automatic Number Plate Recognition (ANPR) System

-# Automatic Number Plate Recognition (ANPR) System
+# Automatic Number Plate Recognition System

 This project is an Automatic Number Plate Recognition (ANPR) system built using Python, OpenCV, EasyOCR, and Django.
 It allows for the detection, extraction, and recognition of vehicle number plates from images.